Timeline of Worcester's Power Heritage

 By 1900 it was clear that there was a need for a supplemental generating station in order to provide for increased consumption, not only due to the natural growth of the business but also to supply current for tramway traction.
 The electrified tramways were originally intended to be in place by 1902, though not completed until 1904.

-Photograph supplied by Worcester Historic Environment Records
+Photograph from Worcester City Council Historic Environment Record

-Photograph supplied from Changing Face of Worcester
+Image supplied courtesy of The Changing Face of Worcester

 To meet the expected post-war increase in demand for electricity, the corporation commissioned a new power station on the existing site at Hilton Road.
 The 1945 steel-framed station had a stepped elevation of three spaces containing the boilers, turbines and services